NullArray/RootHelper/README.md

 ```
 Auto-Root-Exploit
 ```
-Auto-Root-Exploit is a shell script that downloads and executes all known publically available exploits from [Exploit-DB](https://www.exploit-db.com/) for the system and kernel version you supply via the tool's command-line arguments.
+Auto-Root-Exploit is a shell script that downloads and executes all known publically available exploits from [Exploit-DB](https://www.exploit-db.com/) for the system and kernel version you specify via the tool's command-line arguments.

 ```
 BashArk